This article was updated on July 6th, 2023

 Forecasts can be updated on a monthly or quarterly basis depending on the nature of your business and the resources available to complete the forecasting process.

-Budgets and forecasts help with strategy formulation and future planning as well as helping align the organization around the key goals for the business.
-All departments should be included in the budgeting & forecasting process to ensure continued alignment around the strategy for the business.
+Budgets and forecasts help with strategy formulation and future planning as well as helping align the organisation around the key goals for the business.
+All departments should be included in the budgeting and forecasting process to ensure continued alignment around the strategy for the business.

 A well thought and out and detailed budget will help in your business decision making as well as giving greater insight into all areas of your business from opportunities for growth through to key cost areas to manage and is also a tool that can be used to raise external finance, if required.